blenderous/blenderous.github.io/cv.md

 ### Javascript *(level: medium to advanced)*
 - Created a simple todo app using `ReactJS` [https://codepen.io/blenderous/pen/rNeywyZ](https://codepen.io/blenderous/pen/rNeywyZ)
 - Created a simple form with validation using `ReactJS` and `Formik`: [https://blenderous.github.io/form-with-validation/](https://blenderous.github.io/form-with-validation/).
-The source code of the application can be found here: [https://github.com/blenderous/form-with-validation](https://github.com/blenderous/form-with-validation).
-- Created a question and answer application using `ReactJS` and deployed it using Github Pages: [https://blenderous.github.io/questionnaire-app/](https://blenderous.github.io/questionnaire-app/).
-The source code of the application can be found here: [https://github.com/blenderous/questionnaire-app](https://github.com/blenderous/questionnaire-app).
+- Created a question and answer application using `ReactJS` [https://blenderous.github.io/questionnaire-app/](https://blenderous.github.io/questionnaire-app/).
 - Completed the lesson on `ReactJS`, from codecademy.
-- Created a web application using `NodeJS` and `ExpressJS` (back-end) and `jQuery`(front-end).
-For database, I have used `MongoDB`.
-Link to the application: [https://daily-checklist-app.herokuapp.com/](https://daily-checklist-app.herokuapp.com/).
-- Created a pokedex (an index of pokemons :) [https://blenderous.github.io/pokedex/](https://blenderous.github.io/pokedex/).
-It's source here [https://github.com/blenderous/pokdex](https://github.com/blenderous/pokedex).
+- Created a pokedex (an index of pokemons :) using `ReactJS` [https://blenderous.github.io/pokedex/](https://blenderous.github.io/pokedex/).
 - Learning to use ES6 and Babel.
 - Experienced in using `Angular js` version 1 to make DOM manipulations, interactive elements and to have modular front end code
 - Familiar with creating simple command line tools using `ES5` in the `node.js` environment